Would you say your current self service support is a source of customer satisfaction?

 Customer service empowered with AI works best when open-ended and doesn’t limit customers to clicking through support articles.
 Relevant search gives customers new ways to look for answers without forcing them to make specific requests either.

 AI expects what customers might be looking for, anticipates their needs, and directs them to the most likely resource for other users in a similar journey.
 All of this can be done without sending customers to another site or making them open a support ticket through a generic support center.
+At the same time, especially if an issue is new, AI can help pass along important details to support agents to keep issue resolution moving.

 And AI continually evolves, getting better over time.
 It uses search queries and behavioral data to predict trends.
 Your teams can look at data trends to create additional educational content, change the design of your site, or even use the search requests as research and development activities.